MediaBrowser/MediaBrowser.Kodi/README.txt

-XBMB3C is a full-featured XBMC client for MediaBrowser
+MediaBrowser is a full-featured Kodi client for MediaBrowser

 Bringing all of your media together into one place has never been easier!
 Media Browser unites your movies, music, television and more in one dazzling interface.
 At home or on the road, pause and resume across all your devices.
 You are never more than a few taps from what you want to listen to or watch with Media Browser.